 Sof Sole Insoles AIRR Performance Full-Length Gel Shoe Insert

 Their Coolmax technology makes them breathable and keeps the feet and insole clean and dry.
-It is resistant to bacteria and is thus odor-resistant.
+It is resistant to bacteria and also odor-resistant.
 They use Skydex technology that traps air bubbles under the arch and heel, which absorbs shock and provides comfort.

 The Sof Sole Insoles promote ease of movement by converting impact felt into kinetic energy.
 The arch is neutral and can fit almost any shoe type, making it versatile.
 These are made of polyurethane, which makes them durable and flexible.

 - Shock resistant